Mesmerising. Contemplative. Majestic.

 Cellist Sheku Kanneh-Mason is renowned for playing of expressive beauty and power – ideal qualities for Finnis’ shimmering tableaux, completed by the LSO and Sir Antonio Pappano who summons the Orchestra’s full might for the symphonic second half.

-Cello Concerto commissioned by the LA Philharmonic, London Symphony Orchestra and Melbourne Symphony Orchestra.
+Cello Concerto commissioned by the LA Philharmonic, London Symphony Orchestra, Melbourne Symphony Orchestra and Dresden Philharmonic Orchestra.

 More to Explore